MBC Group: Television channels

-Wanasah

-A 24-hour music channel that targets the Arab youth, mainly in Eastern Arabia.
-The channel offers music videos, concerts, music & lifestyle programs as well as series.

-MBC.net

-One of the Arabic entertainment web portals in the region with a mix of sports, entertainment, movies and music content, along with its user interactivity and social networking features.

-Shahid
+Streaming platform

-The first free "video on demand" service in the Arab region, with the biggest streaming library of Arabic content.
-Shahid is the largest premium VOD service in the world outside of China, the US, and India.
-Shahid offers a catalogue of MBC's own shows, as well as dubbed or subtitled foreign content.
-In January 2020, it was announced Shahid partnered with Disney and Fox to bring more than 3,000 hours of content, including Star Wars, Marvel, and such Disney classics as Frozen.
-The Service also announced 9 Arabic originals.
+MBC Shahid is the first free video on demand service in the Middle East and North Africa and one of the region’s streaming platforms, offering the largest library of Arabic content.
+It is also a premium video on demand service globally outside China, the US, and India and operates as an over‑the‑top streaming platform delivering content directly over the internet.

+Shahid features MBC's own shows along with dubbed or subtitled foreign content.
+In January 2020, it partnered with Disney and Fox to add over 3,000 hours of content, including Star Wars, Marvel, and Disney classics such as Frozen, alongside nine new Arabic originals.

+In December 2024, Shahid led the subscription video‑on‑demand market in the Middle East and North Africa with approximately 4.4 million subscribers, ahead of competitors such as YouTube Premium and Netflix.